-I had to recently restore the Microsoft Authenticator app on a new phone after damaging my old device.
+I had to recently transfer the Microsoft Authenticator to a new phone after damaging my old device.
 Luckily for me, the process is straightforward, and if you have a Microsoft account and Cloud or iCloud Backup enabled, it should take you no longer than a few minutes to complete.

 - Open the app on your old phone.